marcelm/dnaio/doc/tutorial.rst

 Here, a `~dnaio.FastqWriter` object is returned by ``dnaio.open``, which has a `~dnaio.FastqWriter.write()` method that accepts a ``SequenceRecord``.

-Instead of constructing a single record from scratch, in practice it is more realistic to take input reads, process them, and write them to a new output file.
+A possibly more common use case is to read an input file, modify the reads and write them to a new output file.
 The following example program shows how that can be done.
 It truncates all reads in the input file to a length of 30 nt and writes them to another file::